 , and Expires

 : Track whether messages are "Active", i.e. requiring further work or attention, or "Closed".
 Once a message is closed, it is no longer displayed on the Messages or Messages List web parts.Assigned To

-: Assign an issue to a particular team member for further work, useful for sharing multi-part tasks or managing workflow procedures.Members
+: Assign an issue to a particular team member for further work, useful for sharing multi-part tasks or managing workflow procedures.Notify

-: List of team members to receive email notification whenever there are new postings to the message.
-The Members field is especially useful when a subset of team members or a project manager needs to keep track of an evolving issue.
+: List of users to receive email notification whenever there are new postings to the message.
+The Notify field is especially useful when someone needs to keep track of an evolving discussion.

 : Set the date on which the message will disappear, by default one month from the day of posting.
 Once the expiration date has passed, the message will no longer appear in either the Messages or Messages List web parts, but it will still appear in the unfiltered message list.
 You can use this feature to display only the most relevant or urgent messages, while still preserving all messages.
 If you leave the Expires